Infantile Hemangioma Medication

 Monitoring

-Monitoring 1 hour after administration (dosing) includes the following:
+Monitoring 1 and 2 hours after administration (dosing) includes the following:

 • Blood pressure check

-• Heart rate check (hold dose for heart rate at < 100 beats per min)
+• Heart rate check (hold dose for heart rate at < 100 beats/min)

-• Blood glucose level (due to potential blocking of liver glycogen phosphorylase): Recommended that young infants feed every 3-4 hours to decrease risk of hypoglycemia.
+• Blood glucose level (because of the potential for blocking of liver glycogen phosphorylase) only for inpatients; recommended that young infants feed every 3-4 hours to decrease risk of hypoglycemia

 • Temperature determination to evaluate for hypothermia